Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 that there is a moderate amount of variability in tempos.
 There are no outliers in this distribution.
-Due to the bimodal result, it seems like there is a natural grouping between “slow” songs and “fast” songs, so we will mutate our data set to add a new variable, `tempo`, which is “slow” if a song’s bpm is less than 100 bpm, “fast” if a song’s tempo is greater than 100 bpm.
+Due to the bimodal result, it seems like there is a natural grouping between “slow” songs and “fast” songs, so we will use the `mutate()` function to add a new variable, `tempo`, which is “slow” if a song’s `bpm` is less than or equal to 100 bpm and “fast” if a song’s tempo is greater than 100 bpm.

 ``` r
 fight_songs <- fight_songs %>%